vrutberg/json2swift/README.md

 * npm install
 * ./test.sh

-Not tested on any other platform than Mac OS X 10.11. :-)
+Not tested on any other platform than OS X 10.11.x. :-)